mongj/youtube-transcriber-api/README.md

 Youtube's official API currently does not support fetching of a video's transcript.
 This API is built on [jdepoix's API](https://github.com/jdepoix/youtube-transcript-api), and provides a simple interface for retrieving pure-text transcripts for YouTube videos.
 It also provides the ability to translate transcripts into different languages.

-The API is currently hosted on Vercel and it is available for anyone to use at no cost. (the cold start is terrible so the first request might take ~15sec)

 ## API Endpoints

 Note: All language codes used should follow the **[ISO 639-1](https://www.w3schools.com/tags/ref_language_codes.asp)** standard (case-sensitive)